hashicorp/boundary/CONTRIBUTING.md

 ## Changelog

 The changelog is updated by PR contributors.
 Each contribution to Boundary should include a changelog update at the contributor or reviewer discretion.
-The changelog should be updated when the contribution is large enough to warrent it being called out in the larger release cycle.
+The changelog should be updated when the contribution is large enough to warrant it being called out in the larger release cycle.
 Enhancements, bug fixes, and other contributions that practitioners might want to be aware of should exist in the changelog.

-When contributing to the changelog, follow existing patterns for referencing PR's, issues or other ancilary context.
+When contributing to the changelog, follow existing patterns for referencing PR's, issues or other ancillary context.

 The changelog is broken down into sections: